EmilyChenHsu/Visual-Resume/README.md

 * In the tag-specific tiles (those that pop up when you click on a slice of the radial chart in the user's general overview tile), the information is very much similar to that displayed in its parent tile.
 The differences are outlined below:

+    1. The **avatar** and community **logo** are shrunk and moved in order to setup a "breadcrumb" trail that lets the person using the tool see exactly where the tile fits into the scheme of things.
+The **display name** is still clickable, and the complete **name of the highlighted tag** is displayed.
+It may get cut off if the name is too long, so you can always hover over it to see the full name.
+If you click on it, a new tab will open with the user's activity in that tag on Stack Overflow.
     1. The "Contributions by Tag" radial chart is replaced with a **"Related Tags" radial chart**.
 The only difference is that the tags displayed are those that are commonly tagged along with the highlighted tag.
 For example, JavaScript may often be tagged with jQuery, since jQuery is a JavaScript library.
-    2. Instead of showing the user's reputation, the **name of the highlighted tag** is displayed beneath the user's avatar.
-If you click on it, a new tab will open with the user's activity in that tag on Stack Overflow.
     3. Below the tag name, the **number of the user's answers in the tag** is listed.
     3. Below the number of answers, the **number of the user's comments in the tag** is listed.
     3. Below the number of comments, the **number of the user's questions in the tag** is listed.